-- Income variability, net income in later years, investing cash flows, interest coverage in the subsequent periods, debt ratio and debt-to-equity ratio are lower in capitalizing as compared to those in expensing.
+- Income variability, net income in later years, investing cash flows, interest coverage in the subsequent periods, debt ratio, and debt-to-equity ratio are lower in capitalizing than those in expensing.

 Expensing an expenditure lowers the current profitability but enhances the trend in later years, whereas capitalizing increases the current profits.
-However, the total NI remains the same under both the techniques.
-Since both capitalizing and expensing have different effects on the financial statements, an analyst should adjust the numbers for a better comparison.1,2
+However, the total NI remains the same under both techniques.
+Since both capitalizing and expensing have different effects on the financial statements, an analyst should adjust the numbers for a better comparison.